elainellli/Interactive-Lab-Hub/Lab 1/README.md

 # Staging Interaction

 \*\***NAME OF COLLABORATOR HERE**\*\*
-Alexandre Gravereaux, Angela Bi, Kyle Li, Le-en Huang
+Alexandre Gravereaux, Angela Bi, Kyle Li

 In the original stage production of Peter Pan, Tinker Bell was represented by a darting light created by a small handheld mirror off-stage, reflecting a little circle of light from a powerful lamp.
 Tinkerbell communicates her presence through this light to the other characters.
 See more info [here](https://en.wikipedia.org/wiki/Tinker_Bell).